frankfarach/CV/CV.md

 press).
 Fear, distress, and dysphoria in PTSD: Symptoms, theory, and underlying processes. *Depression and Anxiety.*

 Open Science Collaboration.
-(2013, invited submission).
-The Reproducibility Project: A model of large-scale collaboration for empirical research on reproducibility.
-In V. Stodden, F. Leisch, & R.
-Peng (Eds.), *Implementing Reproducible Computational Research (A Volume in The R Series).*  New York, NY: Taylor & Francis.

-Open Science Collaboration.
 (2012).
 An open, large-scale, collaborative effort to estimate the reproducibility of psychological science.
 *Perspectives on Psychological Science*, *7*, 657-660. http://dx.doi.org/10.1177/1745691612462588.